31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/Two Brigades/README.md

 ## Two Brigades – Network Flow Optimization with Dual Origins

 This project builds on a classic minimum-cost flow problem with a twist:

 Two separate brigades (A and B) each have their own origin nodes, and must move personnel through a shared network to their assigned destinations.
 Each arc has a fixed capacity and cost.
-The objective is to minimize total cost, including penalties for underdelivery
+The objective is to minimize total cost, including penalties for underdelivery.

 ### Problem Details
 - Network includes two origin nodes: `s1` (brigade A), `s2` (brigade B)